 Adding a CDN noticeably speeds up users' access to websites, applications, and other online services.
 CDNs' distributed nature also provides built-in redundancy and protection against certain types of network attacks, strengthening your overall security posture.

-4. Optimize Routing and Paths
+4. Optimize Routing & Paths

 Using optimized routing protocols and network paths can minimize the distance your data travels, reducing latency.
 Solutions like SD-WAN help with this by providing intelligent routing capabilities that automatically select the fastest available paths for your data.